-If you love little spiced up flavors then you’ll surely get mad over the Prawn Masala.
+If you love little spiced up flavors then you’ll surely get mad over this Prawn Masala.
 Serve it with a crispy, flaky whole wheat paratha and you are all set for a gratifying meal.
 This South Indian style Prawn Masala has a finger-licking good punch and you’ll be surprised to know to gets ready real quick.
-It is a real crowd pleaser to make all year round especially during the time when you are craving something spicy.

 - 500 gram medium size prawns